vit-krizka/exam-trial-basics/README.md

 false
 ```

-## Most Common Letter
+## Most Common Character

 ```
 Write a function that takes a fileName as a parameter.
-Return the most common letter of the file's content.
+Return the most common character of the file's content.
 ```

 Example